 Medical professionals can apply for a two-day or five-day program where they will experience first-hand the day-to-day operations and interactions of an efficient cosmetic medical clinic.
 Participants will further develop their knowledge by observing experienced aesthetic medicine physicians, participating in patient consultations and asking questions on all aesthetic medicine services and patient care.

 Medical professionals must submit their application with their preferred dates at least one month prior to the program commencement date.
-HealthCert will contact Southern Cosmetics and arrange for the placement of the applicant at the host facility.
+HealthCert will contact the host facility and arrange for the placement of the applicant.
 Participants must commence the program latest six months after their application has been accepted.

 Participants are expected to independently organise and fund their travel and accommodation throughout the duration of the program.
 They are responsible for their own insurance and a disclaimer must be signed for HealthCert and partners.
 The hosting facility will provide day time activities from 9am to 5pm during weekdays only.